black12-ag/cursor-bypass-tool/README.md

 A powerful tool to enhance your development workflow by bypassing Cursor limitations.
 It helps with account registration, data resets, and more.

+> 🎉 **LATEST UPDATE (Sept 2024):** Fixed installation issues that were causing downloads to fail for YouTube users.
+The install script now works reliably across all supported platforms!

 <!--
   **TODO:** Replace this comment with your new image.
   Make sure the image is in the 'images' directory and named appropriately (e.g., munir_tool.png).